alchitry/Alchitry-Labs-V2/readme.md

 The `Value` class has as property `signalWidth` that will return the `SignalWidth` for the value.
 This value is typically computed from the `Value` directly except for `UndefinedValued` which simply uses its `width` property.

+## Parser/Resolver Relationship

+The code is currently broken into `Parser` classes that do the actual parsing and `Resolver` interfaces that provide access to the parsed content.
+This is done as in the future there will likely be multiple of the same type of `Resolver` that will be combined into a hierarchy.

+Each `Parser` also provides errors and warnings to the provided `ErrorListener`.

 ## ExprParser

 The `ExprParser` class is responsible for parsing any expressions.
 This is essentially any child of the `expr` rule in the Lucid grammar.

-The parser has four main outputs.

-The `values` property is a map of every computed `Value` at each node in the `ParseTree`.
-For example, `2 + 2` would have `ExprNum` nodes with values of 2 and a `ExprAddSub` node with value 4.
+It provides a `Value` for any `ExprContext` via the `resolve()` function of the `ExprResolver` interface.
+For example, `2 + 2` would have `ExprNumContext` nodes with values of 2 and a `ExprAddSubContext` node with value 4.

-The `constant` property is a boolean map specifying if the value at this node is a known constant.
-In the previous `2 + 2` example, every node would be true.
-It will be false if a value is from a signal that could change over time (like an input).
-This is again for error checking.
-Some functions, like `$clog2()`, can only be used with constant values as they must be computed at synthesis time.

-The `bounds` property is a map of `IntRange` used to keep track of the selected bits of an array.

-Finally, `ExprParser` also is responsible for providing warnings and errors as it parses to the provided `ErrorListener`.

 ### Todo